demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 ***
 Start the process of applying hold on eDiscovery custodians.
 Available return statuses:
-notApplied - The custodian is not on Hold (all sources in it are not on hold). applied - The custodian is on Hold (all sources are on hold). applying - The custodian is in applying hold state (applyHold operation triggered). removing - The custodian is in removing the hold state(removeHold operation triggered). partial - The custodian is in mixed state where some sources are on hold and some not on hold or error state.
+notApplied - The custodian is not on hold (all sources in it are not on hold). applied - The custodian is on hold (all sources are on hold). applying - The custodian is in applying hold state (applyHold operation triggered). removing - The custodian is in removing the hold state(removeHold operation triggered). partial - The custodian is in mixed state where some sources are on hold and some not on hold or error state.